Greed may have consequences for the solar industry

 However, the same company names using salesmen from the double glazing school of salesmanship and charging disproportionate prices, sometimes in excess of 30 percent more than is deemed ethical, keep cropping up.

-Such greedy practices within the industry needs to be stamped out today because the consequences of not doing so could unravel the good work that has been done to clean the industry up through regulation and the many ethical installers who yearn to see the industry succeed long-term.
+Such greedy practices within the industry need to be stamped out today because the consequences of not doing so could unravel the good work that has been done to clean the industry up through regulation and the many ethical installers who yearn to see the industry succeed long-term.

 Since the formation of the MCS accreditation and RECC bodies, the bad memories of the early solar industry are fast fading and today’s solar pioneers can now expect a level of quality and service that is the highest in the world.